-Will you be able to grow your balance to tens of thousands of dollars having started off $100-$300?
+Will you be able to grow your balance to tens of thousands of dollars having started off with $100-$300?
 Not likely.
-Also, you won’t really be able to make a living having started off that much.
+Also, you won’t really be able to make a living having started off with that much.

 As long as your broker offers micro lots, you will be able to play around a little, with money you can afford to lose.
 Trading this way is a reasonable step up from the Demo Account trading mentioned above.

 Do not believe that with such a balance, you’ll be able to use leverage to your advantage.
 That’s not going to happen.